AusBoone/Melody-Generator/README.md

 - **Harmony**: Tick this option to add a simple harmony line.
 - **Counterpoint**: Generates an additional melody that moves against the main line.
 - **Base Octave**: Starting octave for the melody.
 Use the slider or `--base-octave` flag to shift the register.
+Allowed range is **0-8** so all generated notes remain within the MIDI specification.
 Notes typically stay between this octave and the next higher one with rare octave shifts at phrase boundaries.

 ## CLI Flags
 When running from the command line you can supply optional flags: